 Transactions included in the accounts of each of the Company's entities are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the parent company and the Company's presentation currency.
+These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the parent company.